- The Chamber

 In a reverse raffle, the first ticket drawn is not the winner, but will be worth $100 to the ticket holder.
 The top prize of $10,000 will be awarded to the lucky person holding the 350th, or last ticket drawn, but that’s not all.
 The 349th ticket drawn is worth $2,000, and the 50th, 100th, 150th, 200th, 250th and 300th tickets drawn will bring ticket holders $500.
 Tickets may be purchased individually or by groups who want to go together to purchase a lucky ticket.

-The mission of the Douglas County Chamber of Commerce is to support, promote and attract business for the advancement of our community.
+The mission of the Douglas County Chamber is to support, promote and attract business for the advancement of our community.
 The Chamber of Commerce currently serves more than 700 member businesses.
 For more information please contact the Chamber at 770-942-5022 or come by to purchase a ticket.